Key takeaways:

 Rather than diffusing budgets across isolated pilots, firms must concentrate investment in high-value, enterprise-wide AI workflows in four key ways.

 Data adds context to the AI pipe: the data platform and technology architecture need to be future-proof, but past-compatible.
 Data treatment is a prerequisite, but it should be treated as a continuous, governed process alongside AI development.
-The supplier-driven IBOR and operational data system need to be consolidated into an organization-level knowledge layer with a common, business-understandable language and model that AI can consume.
+The IBOR and operational data systems that anchor the firm — often platform-provided — should be connected through an organization-level knowledge layer with a common, business-understandable language that AI can consume.
+AI can also help with the classification of unstructured data, the building of ontologies and semantic models, and the generation of metadata and lineage for text, PDFs, and spreadsheets.

 Engineer a small number of priority workflows end-to-end.
 Rather than distributing budgets across dozens of disconnected pilots, identify three to five workflows where outcomes are measurable, the competitive stakes are highest, and AI can redesign the process.